Phú Thọ province: Water resources

-Three large rivers flow through the province: the Red, Lô and Da rivers, which ensure a plentiful source of water serving daily life as well as industrial purposes.
-The total length of these three river systems is 200 km through the province and the area drained is 5000 km2.
+Three rivers flow through the province: the Red, Lô and Da rivers, which ensure a source of water serving daily life and industrial purposes.
+The total length of these river systems is 200 km through the province and the area drained is 5000 km2.
 The annual surface water resources in the province in its river systems has been assessed as 42,000,000,000 cubic meters.

 Mineral resources

 The mineral resources recorded in Phú Thọ province are kaolin, feldspar, spirit ores, stone and gravel sand for construction and mineral water.